The breakdown of human relationships can cause great stress, anxiety and problems. The process of separation and divorce is rarely easy.

-The respondent must complete and send to the court a form to say that he has received the petition and whether the case is to be contested.
+The Respondent must complete and send to the court a form to say that he or she has received the petition and whether the case is to be contested.
 This is called an acknowledgement of service (form 4).

 Once the petition has been served

-In the acknowledgement of service, the respondent must say whether he will defend the claim for a divorce.
-If he does, he must send the court what is called an answer, that is a written statement saying why he denies that the petitioner should have a divorce.
+In the acknowledgement of service, the Respondent must say whether he or she will defend the claim for a divorce.
+If he or she does, they must send the Court what is called an answer; that is a written statement saying why he or she denies that the Petitioner should have a divorce.